Fernando González

 Fernando Francisco González Ciuffardi (/es-419/; (Note: In isolation, González is pronounced /es/.) born 29 July 1980) is a Chilean former professional tennis player.
 During his career, he reached at least the quarterfinals of all four major tournaments.
 He contested his only major final at the 2007 Australian Open, losing to top-seeded Roger Federer.
 González is the fourth man in history to have won an Olympic tennis medal in every color, with gold in doubles and bronze in singles at Athens 2004, and silver in singles at Beijing 2008.
 The gold medal that González won partnering Nicolás Massú at the 2004 Olympics in men's doubles was Chile's first-ever Olympic gold medal.
-During his career, González defeated many top players, including Lleyton Hewitt, Andre Agassi, Federer (all while they held the top spot), Novak Djokovic, Rafael Nadal, Andy Roddick, Juan Carlos Ferrero, Carlos Moyá, Gustavo Kuerten, Marat Safin, Pete Sampras, and Andy Murray.
+During his career, González defeated many top players, including Lleyton Hewitt, Andre Agassi, Roger Federer (all while they held the top spot), Novak Djokovic, Rafael Nadal, Andy Roddick, Juan Carlos Ferrero, Carlos Moyá, Gustavo Kuerten, Marat Safin, Pete Sampras, and Andy Murray.
 González qualified twice for the year-end Masters Cup event and was runner-up at two Masters Series tournaments.
 González was known for having one of the strongest forehands on the tour.
 In Spanish he is nicknamed El Bombardero de La Reina ("The Bomber from La Reina") and Mano de Piedra ("Hand of Stone").